vivaria/edisonrul.ing/docs/source/cards/d/disarm.md

 ### Card Rulings

-●The “Gladiator Beast” monster returned to the Deck is returned to the Deck when “Disarm” is resolved.
+*   The “Gladiator Beast” monster returned to the Deck is returned to the Deck when “Disarm” is resolved.
 It is not a cost.
 You must show the “Gladiator Beast” to your opponent when resolving “Disarm’s” effect.
-●You can't activate “Disarm” if you don't have a “Gladiator Beast” monster in your hand.
+*   You can't activate “Disarm” if you don't have a “Gladiator Beast” monster in your hand.